jackboyce/AyyPrep/README.txt

-VeracrossCurl contains the current devolopment OldVersions contains the older known working devolopments
+VeracrossCurl contains the current devolopment
+Please text me for the older versions

 When beginning work
 1. git pull